 “Sorry, Noah.
 I can take her,” Brooke says, tearing herself away from Evan.

-I gently shift Summer to Brooke’s waiting arms and as soon as she’s there, a content smile crosses Brooke’s face.
+I gently shift Summer to her waiting arms and as soon as she’s there, a content smile crosses Brooke’s face.
 She looks so happy and an unexpected pang of jealousy hits me.
 I tamp it down because their gain is not my loss and I refuse to be anything but happy for them today.

 “Summer really loves you,” Evan comments as we walk over to the bar for another drink.